Brittle code that crashes on missing keys

 )

-Mathematical property: Every collection operator is a monoid homomorphism with respect to multiset union, enabling parallelization and streaming.
+Every collection operator is a monoid homomorphism with respect to multiset union, which means you can parallelize and stream without thinking about correctness.

 from collections.dotrelate.core import join, project, union